BRP (TSE:DOO) Price Target Cut to C$122.00 by Analysts at DA Davidson

-BRP (TSE:DOO – Get Rating) had its price target dropped by equities research analysts at DA Davidson to C$122.00 in a research report issued on Tuesday, Stock Target Advisor reports.
-The brokerage currently has a “buy” rating on the stock.
-DA Davidson’s price objective suggests a potential upside of 39.41% from the company’s previous close.
+BRP (TSE:DOO – Get Rating) had its target price lowered by DA Davidson from C$134.00 to C$122.00 in a research report sent to investors on Tuesday morning, MarketBeat.com reports.
+The firm currently has a buy rating on the stock.

-A number of other brokerages have also commented on DOO.
-Stifel Nicolaus decreased their price objective on BRP from C$150.00 to C$145.00 in a research report on Monday.
-Canaccord Genuity Group lifted their price target on BRP from C$130.00 to C$136.00 in a report on Monday, March 28th.
-Raymond James reduced their price target on BRP from C$146.00 to C$135.00 in a report on Monday.
-TD Securities lifted their price target on BRP from C$115.00 to C$125.00 and gave the company a “buy” rating in a report on Monday, March 28th.
-Finally, UBS Group lifted their price target on BRP from C$165.00 to C$185.00 and gave the company a “buy” rating in a report on Friday, April 1st.
-One analyst has rated the stock with a hold rating, eleven have issued a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat.com, the stock has a consensus rating of “Buy” and an average price target of C$135.85.
+Several other brokerages have also recently weighed in on DOO.
+UBS Group raised their price objective on BRP from C$165.00 to C$185.00 and gave the company a buy rating in a report on Friday, April 1st.
+National Bank Financial raised their price objective on BRP from C$124.00 to C$136.00 and gave the company an outperform rating in a report on Monday, March 28th.
+Northcoast Research cut BRP from a buy rating to a neutral rating in a report on Tuesday, May 17th.
+Scotiabank decreased their price objective on BRP from C$133.00 to C$126.00 in a report on Monday.
+Finally, National Bankshares raised their price objective on BRP from C$124.00 to C$136.00 and gave the company an outperform rating in a report on Monday, March 28th.
+One investment analyst has rated the stock with a hold rating, eleven have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has an average rating of Buy and an average target price of C$135.85.

 BRP Inc, together with its subsidiaries, designs, develops, manufactures, distributes, and markets powersports vehicles and marine products in the United States, Canada, Europe, the Asia Pacific, Mexico, Austria, and internationally.
 The company operates through two segments, Powersports and Marine.
 It offers all-terrain, side-by-side, and three-wheeled vehicles; seasonal products, such as snowmobiles and personal watercraft; and engines for jet boats, outboards, karts, motorcycles, and recreational aircraft.